Getting a B&B Mortgage

 Identify the right lenders for you

-This is where your broker really earns their stripes.
+This is where your broker earns their stripes.
 There’s a lot of variation in the commercial mortgage market and often a lot more scope for negotiating terms on a case-by-case basis.
-Your broker can look at your exact requirements and find the deals best suited to you.
+Your broker can look at your exact requirements and find the best deals.

 We're so confident in our service, we guarantee it.